Skip to main content

 Phase 6: Monitoring and Retraining

-Production ML models are not static assets — they degrade as the world changes around them.
+Production ML models are not static assets.
+They degrade as the world changes around them.
 This section establishes the monitoring infrastructure: what metrics to track (prediction distribution, feature distribution, latency percentiles, error rates by segment), how to detect drift, and what thresholds trigger investigation versus automated retraining.

 The retraining plan defines the cadence (scheduled weekly? triggered by drift detection?), the data window (retrain on the last 90 days? expanding window?), the evaluation pipeline that validates retrained models before they replace the current production model, and the canary rollout process for the updated model.
 This phase closes the loop, feeding production data back into Phase 1 and starting the next iteration of the lifecycle.